vimeo/vimeo-unity-sdk/README.md

 ### 3. Sign into your Vimeo account
 Sign into your [Vimeo](https://vimeo.com) account (or create one if you haven't already) and make sure you have some videos uploaded.
 Please read the following two requirements to streaming Vimeo videos into Unity:

-> The `VimeoPlayer` component requires video file access via the Vimeo API.
-Accessing video files is limited to [Vimeo Pro and Business](https://vimeo.com/upgrade) customers.

-> You can only stream videos from your own Vimeo account.
-Access to all videos is limited to partnership-level integrations.
-If you are interested in a partnership, reach out to casey@vimeo.com

 <img src="https://i.imgur.com/P8F3A6y.gif"  />